Carrawburgh

 The First Cohort of Frisiavones are also attested at Brocolitia at some stage, as shown by an inscription on an altar stone, which tells us that Optio Maus had repaid a vow to the goddess Coventina.
 (This unit is also recorded as present at Ardotalia.)
 Whether this altar was the repayment of the vow is unknown.

+Vicus

+The vicus (civilian settlement) was just outside the west side of the fort and covered about 4 hectares.

 Roman sanctuaries

 The remains of three Roman sanctuaries have been discovered in the low-lying marshy ground beyond the fort's south-west corner.
 All three sites lie adjacent to a small tributary stream of Meggie's Dene Burn, which runs three miles from Carrawburgh to empty into the River South Tyne near Newbrough's fort on the Stanegate.